-Photo caption: Hospital Chaplain Dan Ocampo labels a box of clothing for shipment to the Philippines.
+Photo caption: Photo caption: Hospital Chaplain Dan Ocampo labels a box of clothing for shipment to the Philippines.
 The Adventist Midwest Health hospitals donated various items to an effort to support victims of Typhoon Haiyan.
-For a larger version of this image, click on the photo.

 Hinsdale – Those gathered in the Fellowship Hall at Fil-Am Seventh-day Adventist Church in Hinsdale unpacked, sorted and repacked piles of supplies and clothes, preparing them for the victims of Typhoon Haiyan in the Philippines.